What Country Produces The Most Olive Oil

 Technological innovations are revolutionizing olive oil production, from advanced irrigation systems to precision harvesting techniques.
 Drones are being used to monitor olive groves, assess tree health, and optimize irrigation.
 Sensors and data analytics are helping farmers make informed decisions about when to harvest and how to process the olives.

 New extraction technologies are also improving the efficiency and quality of olive oil production.
-Ultrasonic extraction, for example, uses sound waves to break down the olive cells and release the oil, resulting in higher yields and improved flavor.
+Think about it: ultrasonic extraction, for example, uses sound waves to break down the olive cells and release the oil, resulting in higher yields and improved flavor.
 These technological advancements are helping olive farmers produce more oil with less waste and lower environmental impact.

 Health and Nutritional Research